 The invoice is due based on the credit terms.

 Collection against invoice comes in as per the terms.
 If the payment is delayed, the customer may be flagged for delayed payment, which may come up as a point in the credit check against the next order from the customer.
 In case of a delay in payment, the customer may be charged interest.

 A good ERP system will automate many of the above steps.
 Of the above, what is it that you can expect from your ERP?
 Given below is the detailing of how this can be well handled by an ERP system.

 Order capturing can be done from anywhere on any handheld device wherein only the item and quantity have to be entered.
 This data may be transferred to the customer to be converted into a purchase order.

 On confirmation of the order, the system should run a credit check on the customer, wherein it would check for any black listing, outstanding payments against outstanding limits defined, and any overdue payments.
-Besides this, if there are any other parameters to check if the customer order should be executed or not, giving consideration to the fact – will timely payment be made against the order.
+Besides this, if there are any other parameters to check if the customer order should be executed or not, considering the fact – will timely payment be made against the order?

 Once the stock is available, the despatching against the order should be on a single click wherein the system picks up the material available on a FIFO basis and creates the despatch and the invoice along with it.
 Based on the quantities, the order may be partially despatched or fully executed and closed by the system.

 When the payment is received, all the open invoices against the customer should be shown, and a way to automatically adjust on a FIFO basis based on the due date of the invoices.
-If the payment is delayed, based on the credit terms a debit note for interest would be raised.
+If the payment is delayed, a debit note for interest would be raised based on the credit terms.

 There are many cloud ERP solutions available today and besides checking what best suits your requirements, you must give weightage to the automation of processes.
-Finally, it saves a lot of effort as it reduces the time to run such processes manually and also eliminates human error to that extent.
+Finally, it saves a lot of effort as it reduces the time to run such processes manually and eliminates human error.